SinithH/uno/doc/articles/faq.md

 Keep the version 1.1.1 of Microsoft.Extensions.Logging; latest version of Logging Extensions is starting a new thread and it's not supported in Wasm.

-## Live updates doesn’t work on UWP project.
+## Live updates don’t work on UWP project.

 For live update on UWP you need to edit the XAML while the project is debugging, no need for save, it updates on every keystroke (more or less) you need to update to the latest UWP sdk in your project configuration, change target version to latest